Financial essentials

 - Bonds – includes municipal, corporate and governmental bonds, which provide lower but more stable returns.

-- Cash – such as a Money Market Fund, which typically provide a return similar to the prime lending rate.
+- Cash – Vehicles like money market funds, which usually yield returns similar to the prime lending rate.

 - Guaranteed Assets – which often come in the form of Fixed Annuities and provide guaranteed growth during your saving years and the option for guaranteed income in retirement.

-Many retirement plans include Target Date Funds (TDFs), which themselves are diversified across many asset classes, including equities, bonds, real estate and cash.
+Many retirement plans include Target Date Funds (TDFs), which are diversified across many asset classes, including—equities, bonds, real estate and cash.
 These funds adjust automatically over time as you get closer to retirement.
 However, TDFs don’t include guaranteed assets and the option for guaranteed income in retirement.In addition, TDFs aren’t personalized, using just your age or retirement date to determine your investment mix.

-In summary, your portfolio should be diversified and tailored to your lifestyle and needs.
-TIAA can help provide guidance, check-in and review your account and make sure your retirement investment strategy is diversified and aligned with your long-term financial goals.
-Get help the way you want it.
+In summary, your portfolio should be diversified and tailored to your lifestyle and financial goals.
+Take time to review your account regularly and ensure your investment strategy aligns with your long-term retirement objectives.

-A well-diversified retirement portfolio strikes a thoughtful balance between growth and security.
+A well-diversified retirement portfolio strikes a thoughtful balance between growth and stability.

 Make planning decisions with confidence.